Robert J. Brownlow

 His compositions have been performed throughout the United States as well as in Germany, Thailand, Brazil, Puerto Rico, Spain and the Philippines.
 Numerous works have been commissioned and premiered at both national and international instument conventions.

 He has held full time teaching positions at Luther College, the University of Wisconsin-River Falls and the University of Central Florida.
-He is currently in his ninth year of teaching composition and theory at the University of Akron School of Music.
+He is currently in his eleventh year of teaching composition and theory at the University of Akron School of Music.
 He has also held a summer position at the Interlochen Summer Arts Camp since 1999.

 Most recently, Dr. Brownlow authored 26 New Etudes for Trumpet and Concert Duets for Trumpet.